wallpaper-cli/ipl/Readme.md

-This app sets the Wallpaper of the system to the Sample image available below.
+This npm-cli package sets the wallpaper of the system to the current IPL points table.
+A sample image available below.
 We fetch the data from https://www.iplt20.com/points-table/2020.

 ### Steps to setup